prashant070800/prashant070800/README.md

-I'm [Maneesh](https://www.linkedin.com/in/maneesh06), pursuing B.Tech in Electronics and Communication.
+I'm [Prashant](https://www.linkedin.com/in/prashant-singh-830667183/), pursuing B.Tech in Electronics and Communication.
 I am passionate about technology and in its advancement for the betterment of the society.
-I am an Artificial Intelligence, Machine learning and Deep Learning enthusiast.
-Now working some different and advance project of Artificial Intelligence and Machine Learning.
+I am an Embedded, and software engineering enthusiast.
+Now working some different and advance project of software development.

-I believe that there is always something to learn, and with AI rapid pace, there is always something new!.
+I believe that there is always something to learn, there is always something new!.
 I am always attracted to Technology and its impact on our lives which makes me more passionate and motivates me to learn more from it.

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />